+Non-traditional (non-letter) grades will not be accepted for transfer, admission or application to the nursing program.
 Students will not be able to progress to the next course in the nursing curriculum until prerequisites and co-requisites are successfully completed.

-Professional licensed students (LPN and Paramedic) enrolled in any nursing course must maintain current Arkansas licensure in their respective disciplines.
+Any professional licensed student (LPN, Paramedic, Respiratory Therapist or Physical Therapy Assistant) enrolled in any nursing course must maintain current licensure in their respective disciplines.
+The student will not use their professional license for signatures, they must use ADN-NS.
 If at any time the student's license is suspended, revoked, or restricted while the student is enrolled in the nursing sequence, it will result in dismissal from the nursing program.